There are two types of employee stock options: incentive stock options, or ISOs, and non-qualified stock options, or NSOs.

 An incentive stock option is a form of compensation offered to an employee, often as part of a larger compensation package.
 Incentive stock options can only be granted to active employees and can only be granted up to specific limits.

-ISOs allow you to buy shares of stock at a predetermined price (the exercise price) for a set period, regardless of the current market price.
-If the current market price is higher than your exercise price, your stock options have value.
+ISOs allow you to buy shares of stock at a predetermined price (the exercise price) for a set period, regardless of the current market price of the stock.
+If the current stock price is higher than your exercise price, your stock options have value.
 If the current market price is below the exercise price, your stock options are currently underwater.

-Incentive stock options may also allow you to get preferential tax treatment as compared to non-qualified stock options.
+Incentive stock options may allow you to obtain preferential tax treatment as compared to non-qualified stock options.
 Paying less in tax, all else being equal, may make them the more valuable type of option.

 They are several key dates that you should be aware of with your incentive stock options.
 They are important because they inform you of when you are given your incentive stock options, when you can exercise them, and when you no longer have the right to the option anymore.